-My good friend Kate came over and we made Kisir today; it was lovely to cook with a friend and share the food.
-Kate is such a foodie and it is amazing to see how the food connects people no matter where we come from, a universal language.
+We made Kisir today with the children.
 We talked about how important it is for us to be able to share and have an access to the recipes from our mothers, grandmothers, and be able to pass on to friends, family and to the next generation.
 More than being recipes, they really reflect our heritage, culture, traditions and keep the memories alive.

-So here comes kisir.
+So here comes kisir, from my cookery book, Ozlem’s Turkish Table.
 Kisir is a specialty in the southeast of Turkey, from where the country’s spicier dishes hail.
 It is offered as a welcome to the guests in the homes of Antakya, where my roots are from, and in Gaziantep.
-Kisir is generally made with nar eksisi (sour pomegranate syrup) instead of lemon juice – though it is common to use lemon juice for Kisir at northwest Turkey.
+Kisir is generally made with nar eksisi (sour pomegranate molasses) instead of lemon juice – though it is common to use lemon juice for Kisir at northwest Turkey.
 It can be rolled into balls and served nestling in crunchy lettuce leaves.
 This dish is perfect for buffets or as part of a barbecue spread.
 It really is a “bowl of health and goodness” with fresh vegetables, bulgur – packed with fiber and pomegranate sauce full of antioxidants.

 This wonderful, refreshing can be prepared a couple of days in advance and can be stored in the fridge for 4-5 days.
 As a matter of fact, it tastes even better a day or two later it’s made!
 I hope you can get to try the recipe.
 If you can’t find pomegranate molasses, a good balsamic vinegar and lemon juice also works well in this bulgur wheat salad.
 Turkish hot pepper paste, biber salcasi is used widely in this salad in Southern Turkish cooking; you can always make your own red pepper paste, here is my recipe.